N6REJ/joomla-packager/.github/actions/joomla-packager/README.md

 # Joomla Extension Packager GitHub Action

-This GitHub Action packages and releases Joomla extensions (modules, plugins, components) with built-in validation for component structure.
+This GitHub Action packages and releases Joomla extensions (modules, plugins & components) with built-in validation for extension structure.
 All logic and validation is handled within the action—your workflow only needs to call this action.

 ## Features
 - Packages Joomla modules, plugins, and components
-- Validates component folder structure (admin/administrator, language(s), etc.)
+- Validates extension folder structure (admin/administrator, language(s), etc.)
 - Updates version, copyright, and changelog
 - Creates GitHub releases and uploads artifacts
 - Generates directory tree and changelog files

 # Usage
 ## Inputs
 Below is a detailed explanation of all inputs supported by this action:

 ### Extension Identification